zakariaelh/digital-garden-jekyll-template/_pages/index.md

 permalink: /
 ---

-# Welcome! 🌱
+# Hi! 🌱

 My name is Zakaria.
+A lot of people call me Zak.
+I prefer the former though.

+I enjoy building small apps that make my life a little easier.

+I also like to build theoritical models about the world and validate them.

+I enjoy skiing, kite-surfing and anything water-related.

+Welcome to my little part of the world!

 <strong>Recently updated notes</strong>